IPS-Eye-White

 God's Love/Hate Relationship with the World

 Along with God loves everyone, it is almost universally believed that God hates the sin and not the sinner.
-In fact, I suspect that many assume it is a divine precept that originated in the pages of the Bible.
+In fact, I suspect that many believe it to be a divine precept in the pages of the Bible.
 It is not.
-Much to the contrary, Scripture makes it clear that not only does God hate the sin but is many cases says He hates the sinner as well.
+Much to the contrary, Scripture makes it clear that not only does God hate the sin but in many cases says He hates the sinner as well.
 And why would this be surprising?
-Most often people do what they are, i.e. their deeds usually provide a clear insight into their character.
+Most often people reflect who they are, i.e. their deeds usually providing a clear insight into their character.
 Thus if God disapproves of sin, there is no question that He must disapprove of the person committing the sin.
 A strong disapproval can be described as hate.

 The Wrath of God